verilator/verilator/docs/guide/exe_verilator.rst

    flattening large designs may require significant CPU time, memory and storage.

+.. option:: --fno-merge-const-pool

+   Rarely needed; only use if recommended by maintainers.
+In order to minimize cache footprint, values of different data type, that are yet emitted identically in C++ are merged in the constant pool.
+This option disables this and causes every constant pool entry with a distinct data type to be emitted separately.

 .. option:: -G<name>=<value>

    Overwrites the given parameter of the toplevel module.
 The value is